SophieJaneD/CFG-Assignments/README.md

 ## <ins> About Me </ins>

 **Name:** Sophie Dornan

 **Age:** 30

 **Favorite programming language:** Javascript

 ## <ins> Previous Studies </ins>

-I haven't completed any previous CGF projects, however I studied a few modules with Open University and some key projecs I worked on there are as follows:
+I haven't completed any previous CGF projects, however I studied a few modules with Open University and some key projects I worked on there are as follows:

  - Battleships Game
  - Drawing and animating polygons